GoogleChrome/developer.chrome.com/site/en/docs/webstore/monetize-firebase/index.md

 See the [Stripe API keys][stripe-api-keys] to learn more.

-## Further reading
+## Further reading {: #further}

-For a more advanced Stripe/Firebase integration in your web app, check out the following [Firebase Extensions](https://firebase.google.com/docs/extensions):
+For a more advanced Stripe/Firebase integration in your web app, see the following [Firebase Extensions](https://firebase.google.com/docs/extensions):

 - [Stripe subscriptions Firebase extension codelab][codelab-stripe-firebase-extension]